-Phytoremediation: How Hemp Stores and Absorbs Pollutants?
+Phytoremediation: Hemp Absorbs Contaminants

 Another example, in the long list of uses for industrial hemp, is its natural ability to filter toxic chemicals out of polluted soil.
 The cannabis plant readily absorbs many man made pollutants and heavy metals through its roots and stores them, making it possible to then remove the hemp and the hazardous compounds with it.
 These conclusions have been documented in a number of research projects as well as in real world application.